Simulation Architecture

 Vision Simulation

-How it works: Each tick, the robot’s true pose is recorded into a TimeInterpolatableBuffer.
+Each tick, the robot’s true pose is recorded into a TimeInterpolatableBuffer.
 When a camera “captures a frame” (based on its FPS), it samples the pose at now - latency to simulate realistic measurement delay.
-Results are published to NetworkTables in YALL/PoseEstimate format.
+Results are published to NetworkTables in YALL/PoseEstimate format with fake fiducial data (4 tags, tuned for tight stddevs).

-Current status (V0): Reports exact robot pose with fake AprilTag metadata (constant number of detections).
-This is good enough for testing pose-estimation pipelines but doesn’t model tag visibility or measurement noise.
+Current status: Reports exact robot pose with fake AprilTag metadata (constant number of detections).
+Good enough for testing pose-estimation pipelines but doesn’t model tag visibility or measurement noise.

 Motor Controller Adapters